 We can create high-quality motivation and lasting change by going to the origin: The primary reason for initiating any desired behavior change.

-In contrast to The Vicious Cycle of Failure, “The Sustainable Cycle of Success,” depicted below, starts with “The Right Why,” rewards from behavior that can be immediately experienced and that help people fulfill their most cherished roles and responsibilities.
+In contrast to The Vicious Cycle of Failure, “The Successful Cycle of Motivation,” depicted below, starts with “The Right Why,” rewards from behavior that can be immediately experienced.
 These types of Whys often result in good experiences, as well as being personally meaningful.
-Because of that, the behavior starts to feel like an essential part of the day and is considered as a “gift.”
+Because of that, the behavior starts to feel like a “gift.”
 It’s easy to see why high quality motivation results from starting the behavioral cycle with The Right Why.

-Thus, health promotion efforts based on Right Whys should be more cost-effective than those based on Wrong Whys because they are more likely to lead to higher quality motivation and greater behavioral persistence.
+Thus, health promotion and disease prevention programs and efforts based on Right Whys should be more cost-effective than those based on Wrong Whys because they are more likely to lead to higher quality motivation and greater sustainability.
+If these ideas interest you please see the link to my white paper, “Health Promoters Should Stop Promoting Health,” at the bottom of this page.

 If on-going daily decision making in favor of self-care is the goal, we must reconsider which goals and purpose for behavior are actually the most motivating.
-Will power is vulnerable to fatigue, but the pursuit of daily well-being offers immediate, fulfilling rewards.
+Will power is vulnerable to fatigue, but the pursuit of daily well-being offers immediate, fulfilling rewards – which continuously reinforces decisions that favor self-care and health.

 A Game-Changing Strategy for Sustainable Motivation and Health Behavior